HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_layout.md

 ### Required

 - **instance_type** (String) Type for the instance.
-This should be vmware for vmaas resource
+This should be vmware for vmaas resource.
 - **name** (String) Name of the layout as it appears on GLC.
-If no layout is found with this name, an error will be returned
+If no layout is found with this name, an error will be returned.

 ### Optional